 The ASHS degree is a multidisciplinary approach that examines how individuals, families, groups and communities interact with society and its organizations.

-1. ENGL 111 English Composition I:
+1. ENGL 111 English Composition I: (3 semester hours)

 ENGL 112 English Composition II (3) CISS 170 Introduction to Computer Info